Build Your First Workflow

 - Trigger — An event that starts the workflow (new email, scheduled time, webhook)

-- Approval — You review and approve the proposed action
+- Approval — You review the AI step's output and approve the next action before it executes

 - Action — The approved action executes (send email, update CRM, create task)

-AI does the monitoring and analysis, you make the final decision, and over time the system learns which decisions you consistently approve.
+The AI handles specific tasks like classification and drafting, you review and approve before actions execute, and over time the system learns which outputs you consistently approve.

 Create your workflow